 Applications for children of school age moving to an existing year group in another school outside of the starting or transferring school process are called In-year admissions.

-You can get an application form directly from the school or from the local authority.
-Decisions will be taken by the admissions authority who must also inform parents of their right to appeal against the refusal of a place.
+You can ask for an application form directly from the school or from the local authority.
+Decisions will be taken by each individual admissions authority who must also inform parents of their right to appeal against the refusal of a place.

 If your child is refused a place at a VC or C school, they will be placed on a waiting list until the end of the academic year.
-If your child is refused a place at an own admission authority school, that is not part of the coordinated scheme, you will need to contact the school or check the admission arrangements on their website to find out if they keep a waiting list.
-All waiting lists must be held in order of over-subscription criteria and re-ranked every time a child is added to or leaves the waiting list.
+If your child is refused a place at an own admission authority school, you will need to contact the school or check the admission arrangements on their website to find out if they keep a waiting list.
+All waiting lists must be held in order of over-subscription criteria and re-ranked every time a child is removed or added to the waiting list.

-For information on availability of school places, please phone us.
+For information on availability of school places, please contact your preferred schools or phone us.

 In Year Admissions – children of UK service personnel